Looking for renters insurance in Indiana? Well, you’ve come to the right place!

 What’s the right amount of coverage to get?

 There’s no easy answer to that question, and it depends on how much stuff you have to cover and what it’s worth.
-As we discussed above, your policy has a few main categories: Contents (your stuff); Loss of Use (temporary living expenses); and then personal liability and medical bills.
+As we discussed above, your policy has a few main categories: Contents (your stuff); Loss of Use (temporary living expenses); and then personal liability insurance for renters and medical bills.

 You’re able to set the coverage limits for these categories when you sign up for a Lemonade policy.
 Lower coverage limits might save you a few bucks on your monthly premiums—but they might also leave you with insufficient coverage when you have to make a claim.
 You’ll also need to figure out your deductible.
 It’s a balancing act and one that requires you to think about your property and lifestyle.
 Take a few minutes to apply to see your renters insurance quote to get a sense of your insurance options.